 “Swindon is an easy target for lazy comedians and miserable people who would have you believe that it’s a bland concrete jungle inhabited by soulless people – a town devoid of culture, heritage or human values.
 We hear such views so often that we could be forgiven if we started to believe them.
 But when a ‘foreigner’ from ‘up north’ creates a blog intent on extolling its virtues, we’re thankfully brought back to our senses.

 Born Again Swindonian doesn’t wait for the inevitable negativity and counter with a reply.
 Instead, it shouts its positivity and affection for Swindon from the rooftops.

 In 1997 I created SwindonWeb with the same attitude.
 And although I passed on the baton several years ago, I’m happy and proud to report that SwindonWeb has never broken the golden rule set down at its inception: that it would always be 100% positive about Swindon.

 A Swindon fault-line

-Aside from its wonderful railway history, there are many other rich and diverse aspects to Swindon’s past – and it’s great to see that they’re now being celebrated through the hugely impressive Swindon Heritage magazine.
+Aside from its wonderful railway history, there are many rich and diverse aspects to Swindon’s past.

 Swindon is at last beginning to show pride in its past, but is it also concentrating on promoting its present?
 Well, not really.
-There’s still a lot of work to be done before Swindon overcomes this flaw in its character.
+There’s still much work to do before Swindon overcomes this flaw in its character.
 It still needs some convincing that it really does have much to be proud of.
 A perfect example of something which Swindon excels at, but doesn’t give itself credit for – is its unswerving embracing of multiculturalism.
 It is an admirable quality, but taken for granted here.
 As discussed in recent editions of Swindon Heritage magazine, its positive attitude to diversity is something which Swindon has developed over the years.